Last Updated: December 5, 2019

-The 12″ microgroove unbreakable record brought cover art to the fore, and developments in printing technology enabled these new generation covers to be laminated, and bear the artist name, title, label and catalogue number printed on the spine.
+The 12″ microgroove unbreakable record brought LP cover art to the fore, and Blue Notes cover designer of choice, Reid Miles.
+Developments in printing technology enabled these new generation covers to be beautifully laminated, and printed on the spine with the artist name, title, label and catalogue number .
 With Blue Note records, each of these elements form a pattern which can be used to help identify original covers from later manufacture.

 BLANK AND PRINTED SPINES